 6.1.
-Assessment of water infrastructure indicators
+Overview

 6.1.1 This section provides more detailed information and assessment of the individual serviceability indicators.
+It describes any amendments made following the draft determination and our assessment of proposals submitted by NI Water in its consultation response.